deb-i-am/OnlineSales_QA/README.md

 # final.txt contains the line count, SHA-1 hash, and the last 5 lines of the output.tsv content.
 # Generated the output.tsv file along with this information in final.txt file

+#In Debugging-Task3 folder,
+I have fixed the code after debugging the script in online compiler (python)

+#In SQL-Task1,
+I have executed the query using online compiler to fetch the output

+#In Scripting-Task2,
+I have written the script in Google Collab python notebook to fetch the same output replicating SQl-Task1 with the help of pandas